-When you think of "logos," think of "logic."
-In fact, "logos" is the Greek word for "reason" or "plan."
-Indeed, logic goes hand in hand with reason.
+When you think of logos, think of "logic."
+In fact, logos is the Greek word for "reason" or "plan."
+Indeed, logic goes hand-in-hand with reason.
 Why does this matter?
 Well, logos is one of three main methods of argumentation put forth by ancient Greek philosopher Aristotle.
 Get a clear definition of what logos is through logos examples.

-Not every piece of literature is seeking to "make a case" or develop an argument.
+Not every piece of literature is seeking to make a case or develop an argument.
 However, every piece should have a central theme or moral.
 One of the best ways to convey a unifying theme is to bolster it with pure logic.
-Let's take a look at two examples.
+Let's take a look at some examples.

 George Orwell often considered the manner in which the ruling party (politicians) can manipulate facts to garner support for their initiatives.
 Orwell all but mocks logic in this excerpt by making the case that, even through logic, people can be tricked by their very own governing authorities.